-Furniture and equipment - 5 to 10 year life Building improvements - 10 year life
+Furniture and equipment - 5 to 10 year life Building improvements - 10 year life e.
+Revenue - Public School District and Government Grants

 The School receives grants from the United States Department of Education, the New York State Education Department ("NYSED") and NYCDOE to carry out its operations.
 Program revenues are recognized based on rates established by the School's funding sources and the amount realizable on the accrual basis in the period during which services are provided.